masmangan/scaling-octo-bassoon/README.md

 This is a guide about the software **development** of a hello Spring Boot Application and the systems **operations** of this simple application at AWS Elastic Beanstalk.

-This guide is intended for a first idea of practices and tools of **DevOps**.
+This guide is intended for a minimal example of practices and tools of **DevOps**.

 ## Visual Guides